cpplus/Split-function/README.md

+This is full of random functions I find usdeful.
-U can copy these.
+You can copy any of these without restrictions.
-Plz suggest more stuff to add
+Please suggest more stuff to add.